blackflux/secure-chest/README.md

 Used to encrypt and decrypt data using `aes-256-cbc` with `16` bit random IV by default (see notes below).

 Deals only with Buffers and produced web-safe base64 and hence is encoding independent.

+Internally this uses GZip when this shortens the output.

 ### Functions